sweattep/modern_quotes/README.md

 >There is a high likelihood that you are going to build something that is rarely or never used

 >Who's torturing the kids with the proverbial pop quiz?

+>People are quicker to correct a wrong answer than to answer a question